pgriffey91/Federation-of-Fantasy-Footballers/README.md

   average of season percentages.
 - **On This Day** — every trade, plus full results from any startup/rookie draft, that happened on today's calendar date in any past season.
-Walks the same full season history as Head-to-Head, so it's lazy-loaded on first visit too.
+Walks the same full season history as Record Book, so it's lazy-loaded on first visit too.
 - **Rule Book** — the full rulebook with a live search box.